mvolkmann/blog/src/smalltalk/03-getting-started.md

 <img alt="Cuis Workspace window" style="width: 60%"
   src="/blog/assets/cuis-workspace.png?v={{pkg.version}}">

-The `print` output from this Workspace is shown in the Transcript window below.
+The "Print It" output from this Workspace is shown in the Transcript window below.

 You will use "Do it" and "Print it" often, so memorize their keyboard shortcuts.